 5. Give it away for GOOD

-You can freeze leftover candy and use it in the future for milkshakes, ice cream toppings, or just when you want a bite of a little something sweet.
+Can you freeze Halloween candy?
+Yes, you sure can!
+Pop your leftover candy in the freezer and use it in the future for milkshakes, ice cream toppings, or just when you want a bite of a little something sweet.

 7. Use it in a birthday piñata